BrandonHe/sdl_android_guides/docs/Getting Started/Hello Sdl Android/index.md

 #### Configure for USB (AOA)

-If you modify Hello Sdl Android to need USB transport, select the ```usbDebug``` build flavor.
-There is also much more information for USB transport under Getting Started - Using AOA Protocol.
+To connect to an SDL Core instance or TDK via USB transport, select the ```usbDebug``` build flavor.
+There is more information for USB transport under Getting Started - Using AOA Protocol.

 ### Building the Project.